ComposableFi/composable/frame/lending/README.md

 DEX depends on Lending for leverage

 ## Markets

-Can create isolated pairs which are suported  Vault and Oracle.
+Can create isolated pairs which are supported  Vault and Oracle.

 ## Test